faramir5th/neovim-config/README.md

-My personal configuration file for neovim
+# My personal configuration file for neovim

+> For outside clipborad working need install a *wl-clipboard*